Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 • 10.0.2.0/24 for public resources

-• 2 Linode instances (Alice and Bob) which will be isolated within the private subnet
+• 2 Linode instances (Alice and Bob) isolated within the private subnet

-• 1 Linode instance (Bastion) for SSH access to all instances, within the public subnet, also acting as a NAT router
+• 1 Linode instance (Bastion) for SSH access to all instances, within the public subnet, which also acts as a NAT router

 • Static private IPs assigned to all Linode instances, to match their Azure counterparts